Johnaius/Johnaius/README.md

 ### About Me

-I am a full-stack software engineer with a background in education and a passion for problem solving.
-Throughout my career I have had a knack for building new projects, being a team player, and thinking on my toes.
+I am a full-stack software engineer who deveoped a passion for helping people while working as a chemical dependency counselor.
+I have experience building applications and websites from scratch for clients, being a part of large and small teams, and kicking some serious butt.

 ### Technologies
 ![JavaScript](https://img.shields.io/badge/-JavaScript-000?&logo=JavaScript)